Last updated: June 16, 2026

 - Proof of Texas vehicle registration if DPS asks (many new residents register within the 30-day window first)

-If your license is expired, add study time for the written test (21/30 correct) and plan for a possible road test.
+If your license is expired, add study time for the written test (21 of 30 correct, 70%) and plan for a possible road test.
+Valid unexpired out-of-state licenses issued within two years often waive both tests — but DPS decides at the window based on your record.

 REAL ID extras